(As approved August 20, 2020)

-This organization shall be known as the Gallaudet University Alumni Association, subsequently known as GUAA.
+This organization shall be known as the Gallaudet University Alumni Association (GUAA).

 Section 1.
 The life membership of this Association shall be divided into four classes.

-Honorary and subscribing members shall be entitled to all of the Association privileges except that of voting, making motions, and holding office.
+Honorary and subscribing members shall be entitled to all of the Association privileges except voting, making motions, and holding office.

 Section 2.
 Active members shall include all individuals who have graduated from Gallaudet University.
 Only active members are entitled to hold office in this Association.